Paul-Bradley/EasyNode/README.md

 Download the latest image (supplied as a split zipfile in parts, you need all the parts): https://github.com/Paul-Bradley/EasyNode/releases

 NOTE: For release 0.1 initially a set of zips containing VirtualBox files was uploaded.
 I've now also added an OVA (Open Virtualisation Platform) image packed into split zips, so it's easy to import this into VirtualBox, VMWare, HyperV or most other virtualisation platforms.
+You don't need both sets of files, just one.

+NOTE2: Especially if using the OVA format (but possibly also with the VirtualBox files, I haven't tested it on a fresh machine) you may find your miner cannot connect (and you can't browse) to 127.0.0.1:9171 (p2pool).
+If this happens it's likely because the port forwarding set up when I made the image isn't configured on your virtualisation software.
+For a guide to configuring port forwarding in VirtualBox or other virtualisation software see http://www.howtogeek.com/122641/how-to-forward-ports-to-a-virtual-machine-and-use-it-as-a-server/ - you will need to forward the appropriate port (9171 by default, but 9172/9174 if you reconfigure the image for p2pool networks 2 or 3) in your virtualisation software so that the host (your computer) forwards traffic received on that port to the guest (the p2pool node VM), then you'll connect your miner or browser to localhost (127.0.0.1) on the host but that traffic will be forwarded to p2pool running on the guest.

 IF USING THE VIRTUALBOX FILES: